protontypes/agile-development-methods-and-strategies/README.md

 ![the mythical man-month](img/mythical_man_month.png)

-The modern practices of continuous integration, test-driven development, and iterative development significantly reduce the inter-developer communication overhead, and thus allow for better scalability.
+* The modern practices of continuous integration, test-driven development, and iterative development significantly reduce the inter-developer communication overhead, and thus allow for better scalability.

+* The design pattern defines the rules that the programmers follow, simplifies communication through the use of a standard language, and provides consistency and scalability.
+Finally, good segmentation helps by minimizing the communication overhead between team members

 ### Unix Philosophy